 Findings from the scientific community and regulators

-- Environ Res (2019): A cohort study that examined male factory workers routinely exposed to PFAS.
-Researchers found a disturbing link: Employees with elevated 'cumulative internal doses' of perfluorooctanoic acid (PFOA), a PFAS compound, have higher chances of dying from liver disorders like cirrhosis as well as liver cancer.
+- Environ Res (2019): A cohort study that examined male factory workers exposed to PFAS.
+Scientists discovered this: employees with elevated 'cumulative internal doses' of PFOA (perfluorooctanoic acid) have greater risks of dying from liver cirrhosis or liver cancer.

-- Keck School of Medicine, University of Southern California (2022): Individuals with higher concentrations of perfluorooctanesulfonic acid (PFOS), in their blood are 4.5 times more likely to have hepatocellular carcinoma (HCC), the most common form of liver cancer that claims the lives of at least 12,000 Americans every year.
+- Keck School of Medicine, University of Southern California (2022): Individuals found to have higher concentrations of perfluorooctanesulfonic acid (PFOS) in their blood are 4.5 times more likely to have hepatocellular carcinoma (HCC), the most common form of liver cancer that claims the lives of at least 12,000 Americans every year.
+PFOS is another form of PFAS.

-- International Agency for Research on Cancer (IARC): PFOA has been classified as ‘carcinogenic to humans,’ which means exposure to this PFAS type can cause cancer.
-Meanwhile, the IARC tagged PFOS as 'possibly carcinogenic to humans', the classification designated for substances that have the potential to cause cancer and warrants more evidence to establish a causal link.
-Both PFOA and PFOS are commonly used to manufacture aqueous Film-Forming Foam (AFFF), a type of firefighting foam known for its effectiveness in combating Class-B fires.
+- International Agency for Research on Cancer (IARC): PFOA is classified 'carcinogenic to humans'.
+This means exposure to this PFAS type can cause cancer.
+Additionally, the IARC labelled PFOS as 'possibly carcinogenic to humans', the classification designated for substances that have the potential to cause cancer based on existing evidence.
+Both PFOA and PFOS are commonly used to manufacture aqueous film-forming foam (AFFF), a type of firefighting foam known for its effectiveness in combating Class-B fires.

 Get evaluated for a PFAS-related liver cancer claim